TurboSource-Marialis/machtiani/README.md

 ```

 ### Flags
-- `-markdown string` (optional): Specify the path to a markdown file.
+- `-file string` (optional): Specify the path to a markdown file.
 If provided, the content of this file will be used as the prompt.
 - `-project string` (optional): Name of the project.
 If not set, it will be fetched from git.
 - `-model string` (optional): Model to use.
 Options include `gpt-4o` or `gpt-4o-mini`.
 Default is `gpt-4o-mini`.
 - `-match-strength string` (optional): Match strength options are `high`, `mid`, or `low`.
 Default is `mid`.